 Centering your portfolio around risky stocks, however, isn’t a brick-by-brick blueprint toward retirement wealth — you should also consider faithful, dividend-paying stocks.
 Just like knowledge, wealth grows slowly and steadily.

 While analysts claim there are some stocks you can hold “forever,” it’s important to keep up with what’s in your portfolio and make changes according to how each company develops.

 If you’re a 20-something looking to capitalize on long-term growth and dividends, then the following 10 stocks to buy are worth a look.

-Shares of travel review site TripAdvisor Inc (NASDAQ:TRIP) took a beating over the past year, falling more than 30%.
-Investors were wary of the stock after concerns about new entrants — like Airbnb and new search tools from powerhouses like Alphabet (NASDAQ:GOOG, NASDAQ:GOOGL) — disrupting the space.
+Shares of travel review site TripAdvisor (NASDAQ:TRIP) took a beating in 2017 and 2018 mostly on investor concerns about new entrants like Airbnb and new search tools from powerhouses like Alphabet (NASDAQ:GOOG, NASDAQ:GOOGL) disrupting the space.

-Part of this comeback is the fact that TripAdvisor has something no other site in the online travel industry does — data.
+Part of this comeback is the fact that TripAdvisor has something no other site in the online travel industry does: extensive data.
 Knowledge is power and TRIP definitely has that going for itself.
-The company is home to one of the largest online collections of traveler reviews, boasting over 500 million reviews encompassing 7 million hospitality businesses.
+The company is home to one of the largest online collections of traveler reviews, boasting over 500 million reviews encompassing seven million hospitality businesses.